Sri-Bandhakavi/ICU_mortality_prediction_PhysionetChallenge/README.md

 To run the Jupyter notebook, ensure you save needed data files ("seta.csv" and "outcomes.csv") to the working directory containing the notebook. seta.csv file is provided here as a zip file, and will need to be uncompressed.

-Power point summary provided for overview of approach/results:*Physionet_ICU_mortality_Prediction_SummaryPresentation.pdf*
+For overview of approach used and results, see power point summary file:*Physionet_ICU_mortality_Prediction_SummaryPresentation.pdf*